lelouchsola/ChenGe/_pages/about.md

 # News

-Dr. Hongxun Hui is a Post-doctoral Fellow with the [State Key Laboratory of Internet of Things for Smart City](https://skliotsc.um.edu.mo/), [University of Macau](https://www.um.edu.mo/), supervised by Prof. [Yonghua Song](https://rto.um.edu.mo/biography/).
+Dr. Hongxun Hui is a Post-doctoral Fellow with the [State Key Laboratory of Internet of Things for Smart City](https://skliotsc.um.edu.mo/), [University of Macau](https://www.um.edu.mo/).
 Previously, he received the Ph.D. and B. Eng degree both from the [College of Electrical Engineering](http://ee.zju.edu.cn/index.php), [Zhejiang University](https://www.zju.edu.cn/) in 2020 and 2015, respectively.

 From 2015 to 2020, he was a member of [Smart Grid Operation and Optimization Laboratory (SGOOL)](http://sgool.cn/en/index.php), supervised by Prof. [Yi Ding](https://person.zju.edu.cn/en/110) and Prof. [Yonghua Song](https://rto.um.edu.mo/biography/).
 From 2018 to 2019, he was a visiting student at the [Advanced Research Institute](https://ari.vt.edu/ari_people/hongxun_hui.html) in [Virginia Tech](https://vt.edu/), supervised by Prof. [Saifur Rahman](http://www.saifurrahman.org/).
 He was elected in the 1st batch of the Academic Rising Star Program for Ph.D. students in Zhejiang University in 2018.
 He has authored or coauthored 1 international book, 20 journal papers and 10 issued patents.
 One of his paper was selected as the ESI Highly Cited Papers (Top 1%).